PeiranHan/PeiranHan.github.io/content/event/2306-WTC/index.md

 location: Chine Optics Valley Convention&Exibition Center, Wuhan, Hubei, China

-summary: A oral presentation in WTC2023
+summary: An oral presentation in WTC2023

 abstract: 'The internal and external disturbance/disruption can seriously affect on-line performance of train timetable, so quantifying the robustness of timetable has a profound impact on high-speed railway operation.
 With the concept and its influencing factors, a scenario-based comprehensive evaluation framework, the optimization approach for  timetable structure and slack time is addressed to evaluate and enhance robustness.'